CdLbB/MacFlip/README.markdown

 The script uses the Unix utility smsutil and library smslib written by Daniel Griscom (©2007-2010).
 Please read the accompanying `smsutilCREDITS.txt` and `smsutilLICENSE.txt` file in the Resources folder for more information or visit his web site at [http://www.suitable.com][suitable]

 The original code for fb-rotate comes from a programming example in the book **Mac OS X Internals: A Systems Approach** by Amit Singh (© 2006).
-Usage info can be found in the `fb-rotateREADME.txt` file.
+Usage info can be found in the `fb-rotateREADME.markdown` file.
 The source is made available under the GNU General Public License (GPL).
 For more information, see the book's associated web site: [http://osxbook.com][osxbook].
 Changes in the [code][fb-rotate rotate only] were made by [Eric Nitardy][ericn] (© 2010) and have to be made available under the same license.